 Staff and pupils will be reminded that hand-sanitizers are flammable and toxic.
+Alcohol-based sanitiser must not be stored or used near heat or naked flame

-Children from Juniors $-1^{st}$ Class should not have independent use of containers of alcohol gel.
+Children from Juniors - 1st Class should not have independent use of containers of alcohol gel.